Creative Commons License 2023 Volume 10 Issue 3

 INTRODUCTION

 Aquatic insects have constituted the most diverse and important component of the biota in the freshwater ecosystem.
-These organisms are important elements in the ecological dynamics of both lentic and lotic environments [1] Aquatic insects equally play a vital role in the cycle of materials as well as in the energy flow in the aquatic environment [2].
+These organisms are important elements in the ecological dynamics of both lentic and lotic environments [1].
+Aquatic insects equally play a vital role in the cycle of materials as well as in the energy flow in the aquatic environment [2].
 A very good number of insects are good indicators of environmental quality and this is a result of the fact that they have a wide range of sensitivity to environmental contamination [3].
-For instance, members of the Ephemeroptera, Plecoptera, and Tricoptera (EPT) have been known to be the most sensitive to pollution, natural and anthropogenic influences in the environment.
+For instance, members of the Ephemeroptera, Plecoptera, and Tricoptera (EPT) have been known to be the most sensitive to pollution and natural and anthropogenic influences in the environment.
 As such, they are considered an important component of community assemblages of aquatic insects [4].
 Apart from these, the distribution, composition, diversity, high rate of reproduction, short time generation, and rapid ways of colonizing freshwater habitats by aquatic insects have made them useful as bio-indicators of the integrity of freshwater ecosystem [5].
 Therefore, understanding the species composition and distribution in communities is crucial in the determination of the ecological status of water bodies [6].

 The occurrence and distribution of aquatic insects are mainly regulated by factors such as Elevation, Flow velocity, Vegetation, and Physico-chemical parameters of the waterbodies [7].
 Changes in these environmental variables provide useful information in the bio-monitoring and assessment protocols [4].
 Therefore, the community structure of aquatic insects gives an insight into the types of ecological processes that regulate such assemblages and populations.
 A fairly good number of studies in which aquatic insects have been used as bio-indicators are available.
-Some important studies in which aquatic insects have been used as bio-indicators of water quality in Nigeria include; [8-10].
+Some important studies in which aquatic insects have been used as bio-indicators of water quality in Nigeria include [8-10].

 MATERIALS AND METHODS